 So which one’s for you?
 Take these pros into consideration:

 Inkjet: Inkjet printers are generally less expensive than laser printers, and the ink is less expensive than laser toner as well.
 They also tend to be smaller than laser printers, which is helpful if you don’t have a lot of space.
+Newer inkjet printers can have great print quality.
 Inkjet printers do not take a lot of time to warm up, either.

-Laser: Laser printers are going to give you a more vivid result than inkjet, including blacker blacks.
+Laser: Laser printers often give you a more vivid result than inkjet, including blacker blacks.
 While it takes a while for some of them to warm up, they print a lot faster than an inkjet.
 Toner cartridges last longer than inkjet cartridges and don’t tend to clog as easily.

 What Kind of Paper Do You Use for Printables?